Minqaria: Palaeoecology

 The holotype specimen was recovered from the phosphates of the Ouled Abdoun Basin of north-central Morocco.
 The phosphates are a nearshore marine environment dominated by sharks, fish, mosasaurs, and other marine reptiles.
-Dinosaurs are less common, however, but include at least three hadrosaurids, including fellow lambeosaurines Ajnabia and Taleta, the large abelisaurid Chenanisaurus barbaricus, two other potentially distinct abelisaurids of smaller size, and an unnamed titanosaurian.
+Dinosaurs are less common, however, but include at least three hadrosaurids, including fellow lambeosaurines Ajnabia and Taleta, the large abelisaurid Chenanisaurus barbaricus, two other potentially distinct abelisaurids of smaller size, and titanosaurian sauropods including Phosphatotitan.
 Moroccan lambeosaurine fossils belonging to individuals of various sizes, including the holotype of Minqaria, indicate that hadrosaurs were diverse and abundant within the ecosystem.
 These dinosaurs would have lived in the very latest Cretaceous (Late Maastrichtian) approximately 1 million years before the K-Pg boundary and the Chicxulub asteroid impact that wiped out the dinosaurs.